zwc1625/reading-errors-and-debugging-how-tests-work-nyc01-seng-ft-080320/README.md

 just did this.
 You are correct, and this calculator is even simpler than the last.
 The goal here, though, isn't to teach you a new concept you need to practice writing.
-The goal in this lab is to get better at reading, and since we've already tackled a similar problem, we can focus on the tests.
+The goal in this lab is to get better at reading, and since we've already tackled a similar problem, we can focus on reading the tests.

 In Ruby, tests are typically handled by a tool called [RSpec][rspec].
 RSpec is written in Ruby, but as we will see, has some custom functionality built in